alvarog2491/agentcore-gateway-setup/README.md

 ### Step 2 — Create the AgentCore Gateway

+> **CLI limitation (agentcore CLI v0.8.0, April 2026):** Creating a gateway with **`AWS_IAM` authorizer type** is not yet supported via non-interactive CLI flags.
+It can be completed through the CLI TUI (`agentcore add`), the AWS Console, or directly in CDK.
+This issue has been reported at: https://github.com/aws/agentcore-cli/issues/819

 Create a gateway with **AWS IAM** as the inbound authorizer and **Semantic Search** enabled so the agent can discover tools by natural language description.

 ```bash